-It is recommended that Richmond County School District Councils meet at least four (4) times during the calendar year.
+It is recommended that County School District Councils meet at least four (4) times during the calendar year.

-The Academy of Richmond County Council will hold 4 meetings.
+The Richmond Hill K-8 School Council will hold 4 meetings.
 At its first official session, the Council shall prescribe the time, place, and dates of its regular meetings for the next twelve (12) months.
 The Council may meet before, during or after normal school hours.

 The Council secretary shall ensure that the regular meeting schedule is posted in a conspicuous place at the school that is available to the public.
-The meeting schedule may be displayed on office or hallway bulletin boards and on the school Internet home page.
+The meeting schedule may be displayed on office or hallway bulletin boards and on the school website.
 The secretary shall also ensure that the annual meeting schedule is made available to the general public.